erik-larsen/emscripten-sdl2-ogles2/README.md

 Demonstrates a colorful triangle using shaders, with support for mouse and touch input.

 Controls:
-- Pan with left mouse or finger drag
+- Pan with left mouse or finger drag on mobile.
-- Zoom with mouse wheel or pinch gesture.
+- Zoom with mouse wheel or pinch gesture on mobile.

 ### [Hello Texture](https://erik-larsen.github.io/emscripten-sdl2-ogles2/hello_texture.html)